musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 Microsoft Azure’s network is massive with 60+ regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
 For platform engineers, it’s a unique canvas to build planet scale network architectures for globally available applications.
 The challenge?
 Orchestration at scale.
 Manually wiring regions, enforcing security policies worldwide, and ensuring resilience isn’t practical.

 The answer is automation and intent based management.
-At the center of this approach is Azure Virtual Network Manager (AVNM), which unifies regional VNets into a cohesive, intelligent global fabric.
+At the center of this approach is Azure Virtual Network Manager (AVNM), which manages virtual network connectivity and enforces security rules at scale.

 This post shows how to use AVNM and Infrastructure as Code (IaC) to design, automate, and manage a secure, scalable, and resilient global network on Azure through the lense of a fictious company looking to expand and establish it's presence globally.